 - ALENE DUNLAP SMITH AND PAUL SMITH AWARD

 An engraved award is presented at the preservation awards ceremony.
 Two nominators are required.

 The Alene Dunlap Smith and Paul Smith Award is presented in honor of two of Tucson’s most dedicated historic preservationists.
 Alene Dunlap Smith set a high standard of leadership and commitment to historic preservation at a time in Tucson’s history when decisive action and meaningful strategies were required, and her husband Paul carried on her legacy and actively supported preservation for many years after her death.

 Eligibility: The recipient must be an individual who is, or has been, a resident of Pima County and who has demonstrated a high level of dedication and a long-term commitment toward supporting and promoting historic preservation.

-A framed certificate, summarizing the recipient’s contribution and written by the commission chair, is presented at the preservation awards ceremony.
+One certificate, summarizing the recipient’s contribution, is presented at the preservation awards ceremony.
 Only one nominator is required.